railiavaliullina/AnoGAN/README.md

     /executor/executor.py

-- After running `executor.py`, checkpoints for GANs will be restored from `/saved_files/checkpoints/`;
+- After running `executor.py`, checkpoints for GANs will be restored from `/saved_files/checkpoints/`,
-- Checkpoint for latent vectors will also be loaded from `/saved_files/checkpoints/` (was learning for 20k iterations).
+- Checkpoint for latent vectors will also be loaded from `/saved_files/checkpoints/` (was learning for 20k iterations),
 - Calculation of AP and F1 metrics, as well as building the confusion matrix for loaded checkpoints are in the train function in the `trainers/trainer.py` file.

 Visualization of loss for the discriminator and generator, as well as examples of generated images are in: